-Old Templars Cottage is a brand new one-bedroom garden flat in a character Victorian building – just 50m from the golden sands of Spittal Beach and its iiconic promenade.
+Old Templars Cottage is a converted one-bedroom garden flat in a character Victorian building – just 50m from the golden sands of Spittal Beach and its iconic promenade.

 Enjoy the charm of the old with the convenience & comfort of a sleek modern and luxurious interior.
 Ideal for walking along the spectacular Northumberland Coastal Path towards the Holy Island of Lindisfarne.

 This home from home is well appointed with beautiful furnishings, complimentary WiFi, smart TV, dishwasher, washer/dryer, etc., and guests can enjoy the private garden and BBQ.